 Years ago, bar food means 'nothing too fancy or too impressive to eat' or 'good enough to chow down with drinks'.
 Alchemy Bistro Bar will turn that impression around with their delicious mix of European and Asian dishes and a fine list of drinks to match.

-Alchemy has three areas: the bar area downstairs where bands also perform every nights, the upstairs area which is more laid-back, and the wood fire oven at the al fresco area, where you can watch their signature pizzas being made.
+Alchemy has three areas: the bar area downstairs where bands also perform every night, the upstairs area which is more laid-back, and the wood fire oven at the alfresco area, where you can watch their signature pizzas being made.

-This place is owned by Kevin Currie and his wife Chef Tina Moscardon, a Le Cordon Bleu-educated chef.
-Chef Tina specializes on French, Italian, Middle Eastern and Thai cuisines, as evident on the menu.
+This place is owned by Kevin Currie and Chef Tina Moscardon, a Le Cordon Bleu-educated chef.
+Chef Tina specializes in French, Italian, Middle Eastern, and Thai cuisines, as evident on the menu.